External Ids for STIM2 Gene

 This gene is a member of the stromal interaction molecule (STIM) family and likely arose, along with related family member STIM1, from a common ancestral gene.
 The encoded protein functions to regulate calcium concentrations in the cytosol and endoplasmic reticulum, and is involved in the activation of plasma membrane Orai Ca(2+) entry channels.
 This gene initiates translation from a non-AUG (UUG) start site.
 A signal peptide is cleaved from the resulting protein.
 Multiple transcript variants result from alternative splicing. [provided by RefSeq, Dec 2009]

 GeneCards Summary for STIM2 Gene

-> STIM2 (Stromal Interaction Molecule 2) is a Protein Coding gene.
-Among its related pathways are Calcium signaling pathway and Ca, cAMP and Lipid Signaling.
+STIM2 (Stromal Interaction Molecule 2) is a Protein Coding gene.
+Diseases associated with STIM2 include stormorken syndrome and myopathy, tubular aggregate, 1.
+Among its related pathways are Calcium signaling pathway.
 GO annotations related to this gene include calcium ion binding and store-operated calcium channel activity.
 An important paralog of this gene is STIM1.

-> UniProtKB/Swiss-Prot for STIM2 Gene
+UniProtKB/Swiss-Prot for STIM2 Gene